-Most existing open source OCR comparisons evaluate engines across generic document types — receipts, forms, ID cards, academic papers.
-They rarely address the specific challenges that make invoice extraction hard: table detection across wildly inconsistent layouts, line-item parsing where a single row might wrap across multiple lines, and multi-vendor format variation where no two suppliers structure their invoices the same way.
-This guide evaluates open-source OCR for invoice extraction across all three tiers, covering traditional engines, invoice-specific libraries, and vision-language models so you can make an informed build decision based on your actual constraints.
+Most existing open-source OCR comparisons evaluate engines across generic document types: receipts, forms, ID cards, and academic papers.
+They rarely address the invoice-specific problems that drive engineering cost: table detection across inconsistent layouts, line-item parsing where a row can wrap across multiple lines, and vendor format variation where no two suppliers structure invoices the same way.

 Traditional OCR Engines: Tesseract, PaddleOCR, and EasyOCR